St. John, Missouri

 St. John or Saint John is a city in St. Louis County, Missouri, United States, with its commercial district centered along St. Charles Rock Road.
 It is a few miles southeast of Lambert-St. Louis International Airport.

 As of the 2020 census, the city population was 6,643.

-History

-St. John was once a sundown town, a locality that forbade people of color.
-It once had a sign on its main street reading, "Negro, don't let the sun set on your head here."

 Geography

 According to the United States Census Bureau, the city has a total area of 1.42 sqmi, all land.